-From second level, learners will read text in order to use and find information (e.g. MLAN 2-08b), to appreciate other cultures (e.g. MLAN 2-09a) and for interest and enjoyment (e.g. MLAN 2-10a), while developing a range of reading strategies including the use of dictionary (e.g. MLAN 2-11a), knowledge of English and, possibly, other languages with which they are familiar (e.g. MLAN 2-11b/MLAN 2-11d) and knowledge of the target language (e.g. MLAN 2-11c).
+Across all levels, young people will read text in order to use and find information (e.g. MLAN 2-08b), to appreciate other cultures (e.g. MLAN 2-09a) and for interest and enjoyment (e.g. MLAN 2-10a), while developing a range of reading strategies including the use of dictionary (e.g. MLAN 2-11a), knowledge of English and, possibly, other languages with which they are familiar (e.g. MLAN 2-11b/MLAN 2-11d) and knowledge of the foreign language (e.g. MLAN 2-11c).

-At second level, children will be able to understand the main points from a short written text presented in traditional print form or electronically. and draw upon a range of support including glossaries, word- lists, peer and teacher support.
+The expectation at second level is that young people will be able to understand the main points from a short written text presented in traditional print form or electronically and draw upon a range of support including glossaries, word lists, peer and teacher support.